 4. Don't change the locks (yet)

 Saladino notes that there is a wide range of potential responses to being kicked out; where some might just be angry, other roommates could become dangerous.
-“You have to keep yourself and your stuff as safe as possible,” she says.
+“You have to keep yourself and your things as safe as possible,” she says.

-Saladino recommends telling a roommate who seems particularly upset, “Let’s just take time to cool off and let me know when you're ready to talk.”
-She also suggests asking if there’s anything you can do to make the move easier for them, an open-ended peace offering that can help smooth the situation over.
+She recommends telling a roommate who seems particularly upset, “Let’s just take time to cool off and let me know when you're ready to talk.”

 “You’ll be subject to criminal and civil penalties,” she says.
 “You’re subject to criminal fines up to $10,000, civil penalties up to $100 a day, and treble damages, meaning liability for three times the tenant’s actual damages, and yup, you could even end up in jail.”

-Anyway, “if it’s really that bad that you need to lock up your stuff, maybe you should just be the one to up and leave,” says Perfect Strangers of NYC's Hill.
+Anyway, “if it’s really that bad that you need to lock up your stuff, maybe you should just be the one to up and leave,” says Hill of Perfect Strangers.
 Of course, that’s easier said than done—especially if you’re the leaseholder.

 If things get so bad that you fear your roommate will become violent, get the police involved immediately and try to get a restraining order against them, says Ringston.
-Once you have a court order in hand, only then are you permitted to lock out your menacing roommate.
+Only then are you permitted to lock out your menacing roommate.

-5. If all else fails, get a court order
+5. If all else fails, take them to court

 If your roommate doesn’t leave of his or her own volition after the termination date is up, you can take them to housing court.
 The court’s calendar is somewhat congested, so it might take a few months to get a court date, but it will eventually happen.